deanebarker/odp-user-data/README.md

 If a customer object doesn't exist in ODP for that key, it will be created.

 The object is created in C#, all the profile data is cached in a local dictionary, under the `Attributes` property.
+They are stored as `object` values.

+Some convenience accessors are also provided.

 ```
 var address = profile.GetValue("address"); // Returns an object